Addictions Therapy in London and Online

 How does Addictions Therapy Help?

 Treatment can involve a combination of medication, behavioural treatments, counselling and medically assisted withdrawal.
 For substance dependence, withdrawal therapy or detoxification may provide a way to help an individual to stop taking the drug as quickly and safely as possible.
 CBT Therapy can help an individual to understand their addiction and to recognise and avoid situations that encourage or trigger its occurrence.
 Our addiction therapists work integratively.
 This means that they may draw upon different approaches alongside CBT in order to find the best fit for your specific needs.

 What are the Benefits of Addiction Therapy?

 We help our clients to become actively involved in the therapeutic process and explore any underlying reasons for the initiation and maintenance of the addiction cycle.
 This will help encourage the modification of their attitude and behaviour, and to learn life skills which help them to cope when not engaging in addictive substance use or behaviours.

 All our addiction therapists recognise that addiction is a complex, multi-faceted condition influenced by biological, psychological and environmental factors.
-At Therapy Central we will help you to focus on many of these dimensions in life, including family roles, work life, interpersonal difficulties.
+At Therapy Central we will help you to focus on many of these dimensions in life, including family roles, work life and interpersonal difficulties.
 We also recognise the other psychological issues as described above and help to address these.
-Through therapy we can help to overcome the addiction in a safe space; the process can take time and patience.
+Through therapy we can help you to overcome the addiction in a safe space; the process can take time and patience.
 Relapse is often part of the process, and we will assist you to address prevention and management of recurrent use, should you slip along the way, without judgement.

 What Happens during Addictions Therapy?